matiwinnetou/swagger-play24/README.md

 ```

 # Usage
 Once library is hooked up it is possible to add swagger annotation to classes and methods.
-The exact documentation and example is available on a swagger page.
+The exact documentation and example is available on a swagger web page.

 # Scala Support
 - library is available for Scala 2.10 and Scala 2.11